 GST welcomes the reading, thinking, and writing of all who recognize this threat to life on this planet, and who want to actively become part of the solution.

 GST is edited by a group of dedicated volunteers.
 You can find books written or edited by some of GST’s editors here.

 GST appreciates submissions that meet our criteria for articles.
 We are especially interested in original material, although we will consider high-quality work that has been published previously to which we can link.

 Keep in mind that our unique focus is on (a) producing less, while (b) distributing it fairly, in order to(c) produce a greener world for all.

-1. Read the “ABOUT GST” statement above to make sure your article is consistent with GST areas of interest.
+To Submit an article, be sure to read the “ABOUT GST” statement above to make sure your article is consistent with GST areas of interest.

 Most GST articles are 1500 to 2000 words, though we consider articles of up to 5000 words.
 To get an idea of preferred style, review other articles on our website, especially recent articles.